en0chC/Never-Ending-Circles/README.md

 Be sure to start playing as soon as the timer reaches 0 as it is designed to reach 0 right before the circle starts overlapping the tiles.
+The keys "f", "j", "d" and "k" are the input keys that need to be pressed when the circle overlaps the tile.
 At any time in a level (except during the countdown), press the escape key to open the pause menu where you can exit to the main menu and toggle "Invincible mode on or off.